ejfn/mcp-sync/README.md

 # MCP Server Sync Tool

-This Python script synchronizes MCP (Model Context Protocol) server configurations from a central JSON configuration file to the configuration files of various development tools.
+This Python script synchronizes MCP (Model Context Protocol) server configurations from a source JSON configuration file to the configuration files of various development tools.
+The tool only adds new servers or updates existing ones - it never removes servers that exist in your target configs but not in the source.

 ## Purpose